 Travel Policy

-The purpose of this policy is to establish guidelines for the use by Senate staff for travel on Academic Senate business.
+The purpose of this policy is to establish guidelines for the use by Senate staff for non-exempt employee travel on Academic Senate business.

-Department of Labor (DOL) considerations are as follows:

-The Portal-to-Portal Act specifically excludes from compensatory time, all time that is spent “walking, riding or traveling to and from the actual place of performance of the principal activity” of an employee and time spent in “activities which are preliminary or postliminary” to the principal activity.
+The Portal-to-Portal Act specifically excludes from compensable time, all time that is spent “walking, riding or traveling to and from the actual place of performance of the principal activity” of an employee and time spent in “activities which are preliminary or postliminary” to the principal activity.
 Travel time at the beginning or end of the workday, therefore, is not compensable.
-The DOL does not count as working time overnight travel that occurs outside of regular working hours as a passenger in a vehicle where the employee is free to relax.
-In the event of out-of-town travel, the DOL specifically permits the employer to exclude the travel time between the employee’s home and the “common carrier” entity (i.e., airport) as “home-to-work” travel time.
-The DOL regulations provide that travel time is compensable work time when it occurs during the employee’s regular working hours, whether the employee actually performs work or not.
-This is because the employee is simply substituting travel for other work duties.
+In the event that a non-exempt employee must travel to a location with travel time that is longer than the normal home-to-work commute, the difference is considered compensable time.

+.

-Assigned travel during an employee's regular working hours on work days is counted as time worked.
+Assigned travel and time spent doing productive work during a trip is counted as time worked for non-exempt employees.
 Travel time between home and the work place is not time worked.
-Travel that keeps an employee away from home overnight and that occurs outside the employee's normal working hours is not considered as hours of work.
-For example, if an employee must stay overnight to work on behalf of the Academic Senate at fall session, the employee is not eligible for compensation for the entire time spent out of town, only the time actually working during Session.
-Travel time paid for travel outside the employee’s normal working hours will be compensated at half time.
-If the travel is overnight and done outside work hours, the travel time is not compensable.
+For example, if an employee must stay overnight to work on behalf of the Academic Senate at fall session, the employee is not eligible for compensation for the entire time spent out of town, only the time actually working during Session and for all time spent traveling to get there in excess of the normal home-to-work commute.

 If an employee is offered the option of public transportation but chooses to drive, the employer may count as hours worked the lesser of either the time spent driving or the time that would have had to be counted if public transportation had been taken.
-If the employer has arranged travel to and from the event but the employee chooses to travel separately, the employee will not be granted travel time, nor will the employee be reimbursed for the cost of travel or mileage.
+If the employer has arranged travel to and from the event but the employee chooses to travel separately, the employee will not be reimbursed for the cost of travel or mileage unless they have received written prior approval.

 LEAVES OF ABSENCE